jpverkamp/blog/content/reviews/books/Jeff VanderMeer/Southern Reach/2 - Authority.md

 page_count: 341
 series_index: [2]
 ---
-After how much I enjoyed {{< goodreads book="Annihilation" >}}, I had high hopes for {{< goodreads book="Authority" >}}.
+After how much I enjoyed [[Annihilation]](), I had high hopes for [[Authority]]().
 A chance to get out of Area X and explore the organization sending people in / to their deaths over and over again...

 But unfortunately, I just couldn't get into it.
 I missed the limited focus and the mystery of the first book.
 Even, for what very little we knew about them, the characters.